 How to Make Concrete?

 Concrete is manufactured or mixed in proportions of cement quantity.
-There are two types of concrete mixes. nominal mix and design mix.
+There are two types of mixes: nominal mix and design mix.
 The nominal mix is used for normal construction works such as small residential buildings.
 The most popular nominal mix is in the proportion of 1:2:4.

 Design mixed concrete is for finalizing mix proportions based on various cylinder or cube lab tests for its compressive strength.
 This process is also called mix design.
 These tests are conducted to find a suitable mix based on locally available material to obtain the strength required as per structural design. a design mix is an economical option because of its use of ingredients.
 Once suitable mix proportions are known, then its ingredients are mixed in the ratio as selected.
 Two methods are used for mixing. hand mixing or machine mixing.

 Based on the quantity and quality required, the suitable method of mixing is selected.
 In hand mixing, each ingredient is placed on a flat surface and water is added and mixed with hand tools.
 In machine mixing, different types of machines are used.
 In this case, the ingredients are added in their required quantity to mix and produce fresh concrete definition.

 After the removal of formwork, curing is done through various methods to make up for the moisture lost due to evaporation.
 Hydration reaction requires moisture which is responsible for setting and strength gain.
 So, curing is generally continued for a minimum of 7 days after the removal of formwork.

 Types of Concrete Construction

 Examples of famous and large structures made with concrete are Hoover Dam, Panama Canal and Roman Pantheon.
 Concrete is the most commonly used manmade construction material.